webduinoio/webduino-bit-module-ir-led/README.md

 # webduino-bit-module-ir-led

-Module for Webduino:bit IR Led.
+Module for IR LED of Webduino:bit.

 ## Installation